MatthewAlner/alfred-to-snippets-lab/README.md

 ![locate your Alfred alfredpreferences](assets/walkthrough/02%20-%20make%20a%20copy.png)

-- Clone this repo and change the `alfredSnippetsDirectory` on line 9 to match the location that you put your copy of `snippets`
+- Clone this repo and change the `alfredSnippetsDirectory` on line 9 of `src/index.ts` to match the location that you put your copy of `snippets`

 - install the deps with `yarn` or `npm install` ect